-The AFE variable gain is one of the compensation coefficients that are stored when the device is configured by issuing the CLA_GAINS PMBus command.
+The AFE variable gain is one of the compensation coefficients that are stored when the device is configured by issuing the CLA GAINS PMBus command.
 Compensator coefficients are arranged in several banks: one bank for start/stop ramp or tracking, one bank for normal regulation mode and one bank for light load mode.
 This allows the user to trade-off resolution and dynamic range for each operational mode.

 The EADC, which samples the error voltage, has high accuracy, high resolution, and a fast conversion time.
 However, its range is limited as shown in Table 3.
 If the output voltage is different from the reference by more than this, the EADC reports a saturated value at -32 LSBs or 31 LSBs.
-The UCD9220 overcomes this limitation by adjusting the Vref DAC up or down in order to bring the error voltage out of saturation.
+The UCD9224 overcomes this limitation by adjusting the Vref DAC up or down in order to bring the error voltage out of saturation.
 In this way, the effective range of the ADC is extended.
 When the EADC saturates, the Vref DAC is slewed at a rate of 0.156 V/ms, referred to the EA differential inputs.

-The differential feedback error voltage $V{EA} = V{EAP} - V{EAN}$.
-For brief instances, V{EA} may go as high as the maximum value of V{DIFF} ; however, the steady-state commanded voltage must be less than the maximum value of V{ref} , which is lower.
-An attenuator network using resistors R1 and R2 should be used to ensure that V{EA} does not exceed the maximum value of V{DIFF} when operating at the commanded voltage level.
+The differential feedback error voltage is defined as $V{EA} = V{EAP} - V{EAN}$ .
+An attenuator network using resistors R1 and R2 (see Figure 10) should be used to ensure that $V{EA}$ does not exceed the maximum value of $V{ref}$ when operating at the commanded voltage level.
+The commanded voltage level is determined by the PMBus settings described in the Output Voltage Adjustment section.

-Figure 8.
+Figure 10.
 Input Offset Equivalent Circuit